FastTrackOrg/FastTrack/docs/user/workflow.md

 ---
 id: workflow
-title: Workflow
+title: Find the right workflow
 sidebar_label: Workflow
 ---

-## Find your workflow

 ### I have very different movies to track

-* Open an image sequence to track in the Interactive panel.
-It is easy to determining the right set of parameters with the interactive environment.
-Preview the tracking on a subset of the image sequence until the right set of parameters is found.You can use the Tracking Inspector panel to see the result of the preview for more details.
-* Each analysis can be reviewed afterward with the tracking inspector.
+In this case, the best way to use FastTrack is the **Interactive** panel.
+You can easily find the right set of parameters for each movie with the help of the interactive environment.

-## I have a large amount of similar movie
+### I have a large number of similar movies

-* Open an image sequence to track in the Interactive panel.
-It is easy to determining the right set of parameters with the interactive environment.
-Preview the tracking on a subset of the image sequence until the right set of parameters is found.You can use the Tracking Inspector panel to see the result of the preview for more details.
+In this case, it is best to use the **Interactive** panel in conjunction with the **Batch** panel.
+First, find the right set of parameters for a typical movie with the interactive tool.
+Then you can track the rest of the movies using the batch tool with this set of parameters.
-* In the Batch tracking panel, open the previously analyzed image sequence with the Auto Load Background and Parameters ticked.
-It will load the parameters set in the parameters table.
-* You can now open all the movie similar to the first one that you want to track and click Start tracking.
-* Each analysis can be reviewed afterward with the tracking inspector.